 A urinary tract infection (UTI) is a very common infection.
 It can occur anywhere in your urinary tract, which includes your kidneys, ureters, bladder, and urethra.
 Most UTIs are caused by bacteria and affect the bladder and urethra.

-In this article, we’ll discuss how UTIs cause bleeding, along with other symptoms and treatment.
+In this article, we’ll discuss how UTIs cause bleeding, also called hematuria, along with other symptoms and treatment.

 A UTI doesn’t always cause symptoms.
 If you do have symptoms, you might experience:

 - passing small amounts of urine

 - constant urge to pee (urgency), even if you’ve already urinated

 - pressure or pain in your abdomen, sides, pelvis, or lower back

 - cloudy, foul-smelling urine